Ab initio uncertainty quantification in scattering analysis of microscopy: Introduction

-We refer to this approach which provides a probabilistic generative model and propagates the uncertainty from the beginning of the data analysis, the \textit{ab initio} uncertainty quantification approach.
+We refer to this approach, which provides a probabilistic generative model and propagates the uncertainty from the beginning of the data analysis, the \textit{ab initio} uncertainty quantification approach.
 The phrase \textit{ab initio} used herein should not be confused with the first principles calculation in quantum physics \cite{parr1950molecular}, though the philosophy of the computation may share some commonalities.
 Physical or machine learning approaches that minimize a loss function for parameter estimation can motivate the development of the corresponding generative model, and the generative model enables us to scrutinize the underlying model assumptions made in estimation, and to build a more efficient estimator for different techniques.
+We have developed publicly available software packages in both R \cite{AIUQ2024Rpackage} and MATLAB \cite{AIUQ2024MATLABpackage} for automated scattering analysis of microscopy videos, where users can either call a built-in model or supply their models for inverse estimation.